faizaanalibaig/Skin-Disorder-Prediction-ML/Project Analysis report, LLD.md

 4. Model Building and Evaluation:
 - Six different models were trained on the preprocessed data: Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, Random Forest, Support Vector Machine (SVM), and Naive Bayes.
 - The initial Decision Tree and Random Forest models exhibited signs of overfitting, which were gone through hyperparameter tuning using GridsearchCV and RandomizedSearchCV.
-- SVM model was found to be underfitting the data, while KNN showed average performance on both test and training data.
+- The SVM model was found to be underfitting the data, while KNN showed average performance on both test and training data.
 - Random Forest with Hyperparameter tuning achieved the best accuracy score of 95% on the test data and demonstrated better generalization compared to other models.